 More than 1 million Central Africans have been forced to flee their homes - the highest level of displacement since violence broke out.

 In what is one of the most poorly funded emergency situations globally, many people lack even basic survival assistance.
-Food, health, shelter, water and sanitation are all primary concerns for refugees living outside formal sites and for the communities hosting them.
+UNHCR needs help meeting the food, water, health and sanitation needs of refugees from CAR.

 UNHCR commits to support voluntary repatriation of Central African refugees

 Thousands flee Central African violence into remote region of northern DRC